-I recently created ’unanet-summarizer’, a small utility to give my colleagues some additional summary information on their timesheets.
+I recently created ’unanet-summarizer’, a small utility to give my colleagues some additional summary information on their time sheets.
 It got a little more attention than I expected, but best of all it got others wanting to help out, and the codebase grew out rapidly.

-It was time for a build and deployment system, and I’m in love with Azure DevOps so I wanted to take this oportunity to write up the process and document it for my colleagues and others.
+It was time for a build and deployment system, and I’m in love with Azure DevOps so I wanted to take this opportunity to write up the process and document it for my colleagues and others.

 I wanted to achieve the following for this JS project: